manojnanjundaswamy/Hibernate/README.md

 # Hibernate
-This repo contains examples of hibernate CRUD features and advanced mappings
+This repository contains examples of hibernate CRUD features and advanced mappings